-These results can be explained by the particular specifications associated with the physically-based and statistical 30 methods.
-The resistance parameters estimated for the superficial soil over lithological unit L7 (c '= 2 kPa, φ ' = 19 °) are higher than those estimated for lithological unit L2 (c '= 0.5 kPa φ '= 17 °).
+These results can be explained by the particular specifications associated with the physically based and statistical methods.
+The resistance parameters estimated for the superficial soil over lithological unit L7 (c' = 2 kPa, $\varphi' = 19^{\circ}$ ) are higher than those estimated for lithological unit L2 (c' = 0.5 kPa, $\varphi' = 17^{\circ}$ ).
 However, the landslide susceptibility computed using the IS tends to be higher over lithological unit L7, which is related to the soil water content and eventually to the presence of thicker soils, particularly along the lower part of slopes where topographic conditions are more prone to soil saturation.
-On the other hand, the statistical approach generated IV scores of 0.494 and -0.857, respectively for lithological units L2 and L7.
-The positive IV score for lithological unit L2 clearly indicates a higher likelihood of shallow slides occurrence.
-We acknowledge that shallow slides inventory may be incomplete in the area corresponding to lithological unit L7, which could justify the negative IV score.
-The slope and land use clusters observed within lithological units L2 and L7

-- 5 are shown in Fig. 10A and 10B.
-The lithological unit L7 (clays and marls) are mainly associated with gentle and moderate slopes (slope angles between 5 to 15°) and are characterized by intense agricultural use that extends over 78.1 % of the L7 surface; thus, the footprint of small shallow slides is easily erased on the landscape, as the "original" slope profile is recovered for agricultural activities.
+On the other hand, the statistical approach generated IV scores of 0.494 and -0.857, respectively, for lithological unit L2 clearly indicates a higher likelihood of shallow slide occurrence.
+We acknowledge that the shallow slides inventory may be incomplete in the area corresponding to lithological unit L7, which could justify the negative IV score.
+The slope and land use clusters observed within lithological units L2 and L7 are shown in Fig. 10a and b.
+The lithological unit L7 (clays and marls) are mainly associated with gentle and moderate slopes (slope angles between 5 and 15°) and are characterized by intense agricultural use that extends over 78.1 % of the L7 surface; thus, the footprint of small shallow slides is easily erased on the landscape, as the "original" slope profile is recovered for agricultural activities.
 On the contrary, the lithological unit L2 is constituted by sequences of marl and limestone layers, which induce larger topographic irregularities and less productive soils on steep to moderate slopes.
-The - 10 existing geological and geomorphological conditions favoured the prevalence of forest and annual crop cultures besides the intensive agricultural activity.
-In this context, the landslide footprint over slopes tends to last longer, as proven by the larger number of shallow slides mapped over lithological unit L2 (Table 1: 45 shallow slides, 8.3 shallow slides/km2) when compared with lithological unit L7 (Table 1: 17 shallow slides, 5.2 landslides/km2).
-Therefore, the inventory of shallow slides is assumed to be more complete over lithological unit L2, which explains the higher IV score. - 15
+The existing geological and geomorphological conditions favoured the prevalence of forest and annual crop cultures instead of the intensive agricultural activity.
+In this context, the landslide footprint over slopes tends to last longer, as proven by the larger number of shallow slides mapped over lithological unit L2 (Table 1: 45 shallow slides, 8.3 shallow slides $\text{km}^{-2}$ ) when compared with lithological unit L7 (Table 1: 17 shallow slides, 5.2 landslides km-2).
+Therefore, the inventory of shallow slides is assumed to be more complete over lithological unit L2, which explains the higher IV score.